mbrav/ansible-inventory-diagram/README.md

 ## Prerequisites

+- Python 3.10, see [#1](https://github.com/mbrav/ansible-inventory-diagram/issues/1) for Python 3.9 support;
-Before using this script you must install the [Graphviz library](https://graphviz.org/).
+- Before using this script you must install the [Graphviz library](https://graphviz.org/) on your system.

 ### Inventory file preparation